ManyWaysLol/wenyan/README.md

 * Tooling
 Development IDE
  Based on Emacs
- Presumes the user doesn't have all variants of kanbun memorized and is otherwise a native or ESL English / Japanese / Chinese speaker
+ Presumes the user doesn't have all variants of kanbun/wenyan memorized and is otherwise a native or ESL English / Japanese / Chinese speaker with no knowledge of the variants
  Dictionary of wenyan with proper dictionary loaders and subloaders (e.g., translation from kanbun to English) Flash-cards with anki and org-note